4 Important Bridges in Calgary

 The Calgary Municipal Land Corporation made the George C. King Bridge part of their redevelopment project in the East Village neighborhood.

-This bridge took five years to make, which is a little longer than initially planned.
-Of all the bridges in Calgary , the story of this bridge is certainly the most adventurous.
-The foundations of the bridge were washed away by the floods in June 2013 while it was still under construction.
+This bridge took five years, a little longer than initially planned.
+Of all the bridges in Calgary, the story of this bridge is undoubtedly the most adventurous.
+The floods washed away the bridge’s foundations in June 2013 while it was still under construction.

 The George C. King Bridge is on the Bow River, just northeast of downtown Calgary in Alberta, Canada.
-This bridge is a crucial connection between the east village and other neighbors north of the Bow River, such as Bridgeland, Sunnyside, and so on.
+This bridge is a crucial connection between the east village and neighbors north of the Bow River, such as Bridgeland, Sunnyside, etc.

 The bridge also provides a beautiful view of the Bow River with the surrounding city and buildings.